doc4d/docs/docs/WritePro/writepro.md

 4D WritePro Interface offers a set of palettes, which allow end users to easily customize a 4D Write Pro document.

-A 4D developer can easily implement these palettes in his application.
-Thus the end user can handle all 4D Write Pro properties such as: fonts, text alignment, bookmarks, table layout, frames.
+A 4D developer can easily implement these palettes in their application.
+Thus, end users can manage all 4D Write Pro properties, such as fonts, text alignment, bookmarks, table layout, and frames.

 The main [4D Write Pro Interface documentation](https://doc.4d.com/4Dv20/4D/20/Entry-areas.300-6263967.en.html) can be found in the *4D Design Reference manual*.